peferso/cheat-sheets/mySQL/README.md

 * `INNER JOIN`: prints out only rows which have matching **ID** values.
 * `LEFT JOIN`: prints out every row of table A filling missing values of table B with nulls (rows of A with ID_A values missing in ID_B will have nulls in B columns)
 * `RIGHT JOIN`: prints out every row of table B filling missing values of table A with nulls (rows of B with ID_B values missing in ID_A will have nulls in A columns)
 * `FULL JOIN`: also called `FULL OUTER JOIN`, prints out every row of A and B filling with nulls the columns with unmatched ID values.
+This is not supported by MySQL.

 ***